The F4 picker arms take the ravioli from the infeed belt and place them into the trays.

 Raviolini is the name of this tasty 7x8 cm giant from the Surgital product range.
 Nine pieces are placed into each tray.
 The maximum output of the picker line is 42 trays per minute.

-A single Schubert picker line packs up to 720 pieces of frozen ravioli per minute at Surgital.
+A single Schubert pick and place machine packs up to 720 pieces of frozen ravioli per minute at Surgital.

 For its new ravioli products, the Italian frozen pasta producer Surgital has once again opted for a Schubert packaging solution.
-The system packs a total of nine types of ravioli into trays, efficiently and flexibly.
+The new pick and place machine packs a total of nine types of ravioli into trays, efficiently and flexibly.
 Schubert systems have been in operation at Surgital since 2005 with a high rate of success: this positive experience made it an easy choice to use a solution by the Baden-Württemberg-based packaging line manufacturer again.

-The Schubert packaging line ensures that the ravioli pieces are handled sensitively on the one hand and that the trays are correctly sorted and loaded on the other.
+The Schubert pick and place machine ensures that the ravioli pieces are handled sensitively on the one hand and that the trays are correctly sorted and loaded on the other.
 To ensure that only undamaged products make it into the trays, an image processing system is in use: an incident light scanner identifies the position and condition of the products and passes the information on to the F4 picker arms.
 As an additional feature the line has an extremely space-saving design, allowing space for three F4 robot arms per sub-machine.
-The line, which consists of four sub-machines, therefore has a total of nine F4 robots.
+The pick and place machine, which consists of four sub-machines, therefore has a total of nine F4 robots.
 Another plus point is that, thanks to the stainless steel structure, the line can be cleaned quickly and thoroughly.

 - Careful handling of the ravioli